admhpr/http-2-push/README.md

 ### HTTP/2 PUSH

+### Prerequisites

+Node >= v14.18.2

+#### Install packages

+`npm i`
+#### Run in dev mode

+`npm run dev`

+#### Start application

+`npm run start`

+### Create a self signed certificate

 HTTP/2 does not work without HTTPS because all the browsers enforce that it must be a secure connection.
 Technically the spec doesn't require it but our stuff won't work otherwise so we need to quickly generate a self-signed certificate to use for our app.

-### Create a self signed certificate

 Ensure openssl is installed: